bliutwo/disease-ontology/README.md

 - less powerful but more understandable

 ## Steps to complete:
-- [ ] Research and gather data about most common diseases and categorize their:
+- [x] Research and gather data about most common diseases and categorize their:
   - symptoms
   - treatment options
+- ~~[ ] Completely finish research on entire list for a more complete and comprehensive ontology~~
   - ~~[ ] Instead of manually researching and gathering data about common diseases, write a Python file that searches and parses Google's medical Knowledge Representation to include symptoms and treatment options~~

 - ~~[ ] Compile information into OWL-based ontology for clarity~~
-- [ ] Specify how a user is to interact with the system,
+- Specify how a user is to interact with the system,
-  - to query for information on different diseases
+  - [ ]to query for information on different diseases
-  - how to check any symptoms against what exists in ontology
+  - [x]how to check any symptoms against what exists in ontology
 - ~~[ ] Refine ontology such that synonyms can be accounted for (e.g. joint pain vs. pain in joints)~~
 - ~~[ ] Add more subclasses and structure to symptoms and treatment~~
 ## Features: